-Apple French Toast Casserole – A #PrimoPicks Holiday Breakfast Recipe
+Apple French Toast Casserole – A Holiday Breakfast Recipe

-I really like the breakfast breads in particular (and those chocolate macademia Laceys are so good!) and thought it would be nice to make a special Thanksgiving breakfast dish using the same.
+I really like breakfast breads in particular and thought it would be nice to make a special Thanksgiving breakfast dish using an apple strudel bread.
 Most often than not, Thanksgiving breakfast is generally whatever is readily available only because I’m focused on the Thanksgiving meal later on in the day.
 This year (and the years to come), though, it’s going to be different…

 this easy to make, delicious, tastes-just-like-the-holidays, dish is going to be the breakfast that heralds in the rest of the day!